 FNMA’s HomeReady is their affordable, low down payment mortgage product designed for creditworthy low-income borrowers.
 HomeReady benefits include: Low down payment; as little as 3% down for home purchases, Flexible sources of funds with no minimum contribution from borrower’s funds, Non-occupant borrowers permitted, Cancellable mortgage insurance, Reduced MI coverage requirement for loan-to-value ratios above 90% (up to 97%).
 Pricing is better than or equal to Fannie Mae’s standard loan pricing (risk-based pricing waivers for LTV ratios over 80% with a credit score of 680 or higher.
 To see more about FNMA’s lending difference, click the link below

 Freddie Mac FHLMC was created in 1970 to expand the secondary market for mortgages in the US.
 Alongside the Federal National Mortgage Association (Fannie Mae), Freddie Mac buys mortgages on the secondary market, pools them, and sells them as a mortgage-backed security to investors on the open market.

 The Freddie Mac Home Possible® mortgage offers more options and credit flexibility than ever before.
-So it help your very low-to moderate-income borrowers attain the dream of owning a home.
+So it helps your very low-to-moderate-income borrowers attain the dream of owning a home.

 In addition to its down payment requirement of as little as 3%, Home Possible now offers more options to responsibly increase homeownership for more of your borrowers.
 Thus Co-borrowers who do not live in the home can be included for a borrower’s one-unit residence.
 The borrowers are permitted to have another financed property, and more –all with competitive pricing and the ease of a conventional mortgage.